Whiteknight/Rosella/README.md

 A multicast event system.
 Objects can subscribe to events by name, and can receive notifications later when those events are triggered.

+## Test (rosella/test.pbc)

+A simple TAP test library modeled on Test::Builder and Test::More

 ## xUnit Tests (rosella/xunit.pbc)

 A unit testing library in the spirit of xUnit.